Terri Sewell: Early career

 After graduation, Sewell served as a judicial law clerk in Birmingham, Alabama, to Chief Judge U. W. Clemon, In New York, she worked at Davis Polk & Wardwell, alongside Kirsten Gillibrand, starting in 1994.

 Sewell returned to Alabama in 2004 due to her father's health problems.
-She worked for another law firm, Maynard, Cooper & Gale PC, where she was the first black woman partner at the firm.
+She worked for another law firm, Maynard, Cooper & Gale PC, where she was the first black woman partner.
 She was a public finance lawyer.

 In 2007, Sewell was at Brown Chapel A.M.E.
 Church, where she is a member, when then Senator Barack Obama spoke during the 2008 United States presidential election.
-Sewell credits Obama's speech (in which he asked "[t]he questions that I have today is, what’s called of us in this Joshua generation?
+Sewell credits Obama's speech (in which he asked "[t]he questions that I have today is, what's called of us in this Joshua generation?
 What do we do in order to fulfill that legacy, to fulfill the obligations and the debt that we owe to those who allowed us to be here today?") as the catalyst for her serving in politics.
 Weeks after his speech, Gillibrand called Sewell, recruiting Sewell to run for office.